usmc-Blockhead/usmc-Blockhead/README.md

 - 🔭 I’m currently working on **MyBlog** : [**Github**](https://github.com/usmc-Blockhead/firebase-blog), [**Firebase**](https://fir-blog-ab578.web.app)

+- I have recently started working on freelance projects so check out that [site](https://tabbytechsolutions.com/)

-- 🌱 I’m currently learning **I Graduated in June 2023, and I am always looking for new things to learn.**
+- 🌱 I’m always learning, I officially Graduated in June 2023 and am always looking for new things to learn.**

 - 👯 I’m looking to collaborate on **A full-featured Bug Tracker**